nMPyC/nmpyc/docs/source/start.rst

 Getting Started
 ================

-Import nmpyc
+Import nMPyC
 -------------

-After the successfull Installation of the nMPyC Package, we have to import nMPyC to use it in our code.
+After the successfull installation of the nMPyC package, nMPyC has to be imported to our code.
 This can be done as shown in the following code snippet

 .. code-block:: python